Who we are

 The Association has currently over 600 members in almost 50 countries around the world.
 The Association is a non-political, non-profit and non-denominational organisation (see the Statutes of KISC Association).
 The members range from individuals to National Scout Organisations or businesses.
 Being an Association Member means contributing to the development of young people by enabling KISC to run its operations.
 Download the latest Annual report of the KISC Association in English, and in German.

 The General Assembly of the KISC Association is open to all its members and is held every two years at KISC to decide the overall direction of the Centre.

 It is during this meeting that we report on the operations of the past years, approve the accounts, elect members of the Committee, as well as take strategic and governance decisions.
 The next General Assembly will happen in 2022.
 More information will be published at a date closer to the event.

 Every four years, during the General Assembly, Members of the Association elect 12 Members of the Committee - six National Scout Organisation representative and six individual members.
 Four seats are fixed for respective bodies.
 The Committee is responsible for reviewing the Centre on a regular basis and aiding in the development and future policies of the Centre.

-When in 1994 the New Chalet got built, the decision was taken to create a Foundation with the aim of taking care and management of all KISC buildings and properties, the so-called Kandersteg International Scout Centre Foundation.
+When the New Chalet was built in 1994, the decision was taken to create a Foundation with the aim of taking care and management of all KISC buildings and properties, the so-called Kandersteg International Scout Centre Foundation.

 The Foundation board is actively involved in fundraising.
 The members of the Foundation Board are elected by the KISC Committee.
 By this procedure, it is ensured that both boards work closely together and plan further improvements and enhancements of the Centre's property together.